Subsampling Confidence Bound for Persistent Diagram via Time-delay Embedding: Introduction

 \section{Introduction}

-Time series data consist of observations ordered in time, and an important goal is to understand their dynamics and detect periodic behavior, since many scientific signals are driven by approximately repeating cycles \cite{Tominaga2010}.
-Classical methods such as spectral analysis and autocorrelation are explicitly designed to identify such periodic patterns \cite{Puech2019}.
+Time series data consist of observations ordered in time, and an important goal is to understand their dynamics.
+Especially, detecting periodicity is crucial in many scientific signals that are driven by approximately repeating loops~\cite{Tominaga2010}.
+Classical methods such as spectral analysis and autocorrelation are explicitly designed to identify such periodic patterns~\cite{Priestley1981Spectral,Shumway2025TimeSeries}.

-In many applications, time series are better viewed as realizations of random functions, and functional data analysis (FDA) provides basis–expansion and functional principal component analysis(FPCA) tools for dimension reduction and inference \cite{ramsay2005functional, ferraty2006nonparametric, yao2005functional, reiss2017methods, gertheiss2024functional}.
-However, these approaches may miss geometric or topological regularities that are closely related to periodicity.
+In many applications, time series are modeled as realizations of random functions.
+Functional data analysis (FDA) provides base expansion and functional principal component analysis (FPCA) methods for dimension reduction and inference~\cite{ramsay2005functional, ferraty2006nonparametric, yao2005functional, reiss2017methods, gertheiss2024functional}.
+However, these approaches may fail to capture geometric or topological regularities intrinsic to periodicity.

-Topological Data Analysis (TDA) offers a complementary viewpoint by focusing on the geometric shape of the data.
-Persistent homology tracks the evolution of topological feature such as connected component, loop, and void across filtration parameter and summarizes them in a persistence diagram \cite{WeiWei2023, PunXiaLee2018}.
-Persistence diagrams are robust to noise and have been successfully used in time‑series and signal analysis, where one‑dimensional features often correspond to cyclic behavior \cite{GholizadehZadrozny2018}.
+Topological Data Analysis (TDA) offers a complementary perspective by focusing on the geometric shape of the data.
+Persistent homology captures the evolution of topological features such as connected component, loop, and void across the filtration parameter and summarizes them in a persistence diagram~\cite{PunXiaLee2018}.
+Persistence diagrams are robust to noise and have proven effective in time‑series analysis, where one‑dimensional topological features directly capture cyclic dynamics~\cite{PEREIRA20156026}.

-For time‑series data, a standard TDA pipeline applies a time‑delay embedding to map one‑dimensional signal into trajectory of higher‑dimensional space, then computes the persistent homology of the resulting point cloud.
-The loops in this embedded trajectory correspond to periodic or quasi‑periodic motion, so one‑dimensional homology in the persistence diagram captures the presence of cycles \cite{DBLP:journals/focm/PereaH15}.
-This approach can detect periodic structure in smooth signals and has proved convergence of the associated persistence diagrams as the embedding dimension grows, but cannot provide a statistical framework for uncertainty in the diagram.

-\textbf{Our contribution} We develop a subsampling‑based method to construct confidence bounds for persistence diagrams arising from time‑delay embeddings of time‑series data that are expected to be periodic.
-Using Hausdorff distances between subsamples and embedded support, we obtain data‑dependent radii with finite‑sample guarantees under regularity and positive‑reach conditions.
-These confidence sets measure the statistical significance of cycle associated with periodicity, leading to a principled periodicity test and detect periodicity of the data.
-Compared with previous sliding‑window persistence methods, our framework provides the missing inferential layer by providing confidence‑calibrated decisions directly on the persistence diagram.